paritoshtripathi935/aishikabot/README.md

 ## how to use this

-step 1 - download ipynb notebook
+step 1 - download ipynb notebook.
-step 2 - downlaod intents.json
+step 2 - downlaod intents.json.
 step-3 - run the file and bot gui will be shown like above one.